NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/Dragonfire Halfbow.md

 * * *

-**Effect** You draw the bow back to its maximum draw length without nocking an arrow, and as you release the string, the _dragonfire halfbow_ casts [[Spells/Fireball|Fireball]] (heightened to 5th-rank; DC 29 Reflex check save), targeted at a point of your choosing within the spell's range.
+**Effect** You draw the bow back to its maximum draw length without nocking an arrow, and as you release the string, the _dragonfire halfbow_ casts [[Fireball|Fireball]] (heightened to 5th-rank; DC 29 Reflex check save), targeted at a point of your choosing within the spell's range.
 You and your mount are immune to the effects of this _fireball_.

 *Source: Pathfinder #199: To Bloom Below the Web* *OGL*